JKirk865/LRUCache/README.md

 in the repo history and has business bring reviewed.

 **LRUCache_lock**
 A fast O(1) implemented as a generic allowing the user to define their on Key/Value structure.
+While this version is thread-safe it does so with a single lock shared for all thge operations.
+But, it is till overall faster than the "LRUCache_nolock" version discused below until the user applies MANY asynchronous operations.

+**LRUCache_nolock**
+A fast O(1) implemented as a generic allowing the user to define their on Key/Value structure.
+This implementation is "locl free" and more ideal for highly multiu-threaed use.
+It archtecture is the same the  "LRUCache_lock" but makes us of a lock free doubly linked list class that I did not write.

+## Performance

+##Usage Examples